 You can also use a specialist agency or a solicitor to make a deed poll for you.
 But, they usually charge a fee for doing so.
 Either way, having made a deed poll, you can use it as proof of your new name.

-Download the guidance and forms titled 'Deed Poll pack for adults with files - LOC019, LOC020, LOC021 and LOC025'.
+Download the forms titled 'Deed Poll guidance pack for adults with files - LOC019, LOC020, LOC021 and LOC025'.
 The pack includes a notification form for The Gazette.
 Send all the relevant forms and documents to the Queen's Bench Division.

 Queen's Bench Division